Updated on 9/7/2022

 By doing this, you’re teaching your mind that there’s no need to run from uncomfortable feelings.
 Even though they hurt, you can survive this time.
 There’s something to that adage: what doesn’t kill us makes us stronger.

-Avoidance may appear to feel better in the short term (and may even be the only way to work through practical details of anticipatory or complicated grief), but it’s not a lasting solution.
+Avoidance and unresolved grief may appear to feel better in the short term (and may even be the only way to work through practical details of anticipatory or complicated grief), but it’s not a lasting solution.
 Eventually, you’ll need to allow yourself time to grieve and heal.
 Otherwise, your pain will manifest in other relationships and areas of your life.

 Build a support system